ekowabaka/ekowabaka.me/foonoo/responsive_images_plugin.md

 <img fn-responsive fn-responsive-class="preview" src="some_responsive_image.png" />
 ```

-Classes may also be useful when you want to change responsive images parameters in bulk.
+Classes may also be useful when you want to change the parameters of responsive images in bulk.
+Defining the class onces and adding the properties will alwasy be easier than editting a bunch of tags en masse.

 ## List of Parameters

  Parameter            | Default    | Description
 --------------------- |------------|-------------------------------
 `classes`             | None       | A list of classes and their associated parameters.
+See the example on parameter classes above for more details.
 `compression_quality` | `70`       | Specifies the compression quality of the intermediate images generated.
 This is specified as a value between `0` and `100`.
 `hidpi`               | `false`    | A boolean flag that determnies whether high DPI versions of the images are generated.
 `image-path`          |            | Specifies the location in which the rendered intermediary images will be shown.